oblaser/rpihal-system-test/readme.md

 | `app`  | run the demo application after the tests have succeeded |

+## Demo Application

+Button 0 cycles through the modes.
+Press and hold button 0 to exit the application.
+Button 1 has different functions depending on the active mode.
+Button 1 has no long press function.

 ## Hardware

 The test hardware is a custom board.
 [Schematic](https://static.oblaser.ch/rpihal/rpihal-test-board-rev00_SCM.pdf)